‘Borderlands 3’ Slated For Early 2019 Launch, Clues Take-Two Is Hinting At Third Installment

 According to Game Rant, it is common knowledge that Gearbox has been working on another Borderlands title for more than two years now.
 The game studio’s efforts may finally be coming to fruition based on Take-Two Interactive’s commentary on its 2019 fiscal year.

 Take-Two’s 2019 fiscal year is expected to start off well with the October release of Rockstar’s Red Dead Redemption 2.
-The game publisher doesn’t seem to be solely relying on RDR2 for revenue though.
+The game publisher doesn’t seem to be solely relying on RDR2 for revenue, though.
 In fact, it has mentioned the launch of a much awaited new title from a big 2K Games franchise before.
 It appears that Take-Two expects RDR2 and this other 2K title to boost revenue in 2019.

 Neither 2K Games and its parent company, Take-Two, have officially announced Borderlands 3.
 However, the Borderlands series is one of the big franchises 2K has under its belt.